 In a separate blog post, I present a more detailed model of IBUs; the values obtained from that model for this experiment are also given in Table 1.
-This more detailed model takes into account factors such as original gravity, hopping rate, age and storage conditions of the hops, alpha/beta ratio, age of the beer, and form of the hops.
-Using this model, the estimated AA rating at harvest was 8.0% (the same as the value on the package) and the estimated degradation factor was 0.75 (very close to the HSI-based factor of 72%), yielding an AA rating on brew day of 6.0%.
-An AA rating of 6.0% is in between the AA rating estimated from the Tinseth equation (5.79%) and the value from AL (6.25%).
-The estimated alpha/beta ratio was 0.75, somewhat lower than the value from AL (0.86) but very close to the KAR value (0.761).
-The RMS error from this model was 2.31 IBUs (about half the error of the Tinseth model), with a maximum difference of -2.61 IBUs.
-According to this model, isomerized alpha acids contributed 65%, 60%, 46%, and 32% to the IBU values of conditions A through D, respectively.
-The low percentage for even the 60-minute boil is due to the age, poor storage conditions, and low alpha/beta ratio of the hops.
-I used the average boil gravity and average volume over the other four conditions to estimate 13.25 IBUs at a boil time of 0 minutes (0% from isomerized alpha acids); this value is higher than it would typically be, because of the poor storage conditions of the hops.
+This more detailed model takes into account factors such as original gravity, hopping rate, age and storage conditions of the hops, and age of the beer.
+Using this model, the estimated AA rating at harvest was 9.5% (higher than the value on the package) and the estimated degradation factor was 0.60 (less than the HSI-based factor of 72%), yielding an AA rating on brew day of 5.7%.
+An AA rating of 5.7% is close to the AA rating estimated from the Tinseth equation (5.79%).
+The RMS error from this model was 1.82 IBUs (less than half the error of the Tinseth model), with a maximum difference of -2.75 IBUs.
+According to this model, isomerized alpha acids contributed 57%, 51%, 38%, and 25% to the IBU values of conditions A through D, respectively.
+The low percentage for even the 60-minute boil is due to the age and poor storage conditions of the hops.
+I used the average boil gravity and average volume over the other four conditions to estimate 15.0 IBUs at a boil time of 0 minutes (0% from isomerized alpha acids); this value is higher than it would typically be because the poor storage conditions of the hops increased the levels of oxidized alpha and beta acids.

 |pre-boil SG (from hydrometer)